MicrosoftDocs/power-platform/power-virtual-agents/dlp-example-3.md

 If a Power Virtual Agents chatbot is not configured to require end-user authentication, then anyone on the internet can chat with the bot.

-You can use data loss prevention (DLP) policies to block your bot makers from configuring chatbots that aren't configured for authentication to help prevent data exfiltration.
+You can use data loss prevention (DLP) policies to block your bot makers from configuring and publishing chatbots that aren't configured for authentication to help prevent data exfiltration.

 Bot makers will need to [configure end-user authentication with Teams or Azure AD v2 in Power Virtual Agents](configuration-end-user-authentication.md)if you use this connector in an enforced DLP policy.